ros/joint_state_publisher/joint_state_publisher/README.md

 # Joint State Publisher

 This contains a package for publishing `sensor_msgs/JointState` messages for a robot described with URDF.
-Given a URDF in the `robot_description` parameter on the parameter server, this node will continually publish default values for all of the movable joints in the URDF to the `/joint_states` topic.

-Given a URDF (either passed on the command-line or via the `/robot_description` topic), this node will continually publish default values for all of the movable joints in the URDF to the `/joint_states` topic.
+Given a URDF (either passed on the command-line or via the `/robot_description` topic), this node will continually publish values for all of the movable joints in the URDF to the `/joint_states` topic.
-In combination with `robot_state_publisher`, this can update the TF2 transforms for the robot on the fly.
+In combination with `robot_state_publisher`, this ensures that there is a valid transform for all joints even when the joint doesn't have encoder data.

 Published Topics
 ----------------